Tarmean/tarmean.github.io/OpenRec.md

 ### Typing the Data.Data

 To implement this API, we will use the `Data.Data` approach to generic programming.
 The type signatures can be a bit confusing and we are just going to bull through them.
 [See here](https://chrisdone.com/posts/data-typeable/) for a full-fledged introduction.
-Data.Data is also notoriously slow, but we will borrow a neat optimization from the `lens`.
+Data.Data is also notoriously slow, but we will borrow a neat optimization from the `lens` library.

 The `scrap your boilerplate` approach is based on two key pieces: